nikouu/mGBA-http/README.md

 If you want to see more real examples with videos and explanations, check out the [examples page](docs/Examples.md).

 https://github.com/nikouu/mGBA-http/assets/983351/08907201-b437-4930-a769-ee441fbdde0d

-## Features
-- Interact with mGBA with any language that supports HTTP
-- Full Swagger API documentation (swagger.json and SwaggerUI) for fast prototyping and integration
-- Maps 1 to 1 with most of the mGBA scripting API
-- Custom button APIs for easy button interaction
-- Cross platform
-- Easy to setup

 ## Quick Start Guide
 mGBA-http works with 0.10.2 of mGBA.